Arla brings in more UK dairy farmers as deregulation looms

 GROWING IN CHINA, AFRICA

-"That's not something that we rejoice in, but definitely the major buyers of Chinese commodity products have wanted to spread their risk a bit more," Amirahmadi said, noting that Arla already has a venture with China Mengniu Dairy.
+"That's not something that we rejoice in, but definitely the major buyers of Chinese commodity products have wanted to spread their risk a bit more," Amirahmadi said, noting that Arla already has a venture with China Mengniu Dairy (2319.HK).

 "When you've already got a stake in a Chinese business and you've already got the access to the market, clearly they didn't have to look very far to find another willing supplier," he said, declining to provide specific sales figures.